curtpond/webdata/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-your-issues-page).

 ## ✨ Acknowledgments

 - The dataset contains 39,797 news articles published by Mashable between January 2013 and December 2016.